-When Hulk Hogan turned heel and joined Kevin Nash and Scott Hall to form the nWo at WCW Bash at the Beach 1996, it sent shockwaves through the professional wrestling landscape for years to come.
-While this part of the story is well-documented, what often gets overlooked is what happened directly after!
+When Hulk Hogan turned heel and joined Kevin Nash and Scott Hall to form the nWo at WCW Bash at the Beach 1996, it sent shockwaves through the wrestling landscape for years to come.
+While this part of the story is well-documented, what often gets overlooked is what happened directly afterward!

 The Formation of the nWo